bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/StorageDaemon.rst

 Storage Daemon Configuration
 ============================

-:index:`[TAG=Configuration] <single: Configuration>` :index:`[TAG=Storage Daemon->Configuration] <pair: Storage Daemon; Configuration>` :index:`[TAG=Configuration->Storage Daemon] <pair: Configuration; Storage Daemon>`
+:index:`[TAG=Configuration] <single: Configuration>` :index:`[TAG=Storage Daemon->Configuration] <single: Storage Daemon; Configuration>` :index:`[TAG=Configuration->Storage Daemon] <single: Configuration; Storage Daemon>`

-The |bareosSd| configuration file has relatively few resource definitions.
+The |sd| configuration file has relatively few resource definitions.
 However, due to the great variation in backup media and system capabilities, the storage daemon must be highly configurable.
 As a consequence, there are quite a large number of directives in the Device Resource definition that allow you to define all the characteristics of your Storage device (normally a tape drive).
 Fortunately, with modern storage devices, the defaults are sufficient, and very few directives are actually needed.

 For a general discussion of configuration file and resources including the data types recognized by Bareos, please see the :ref:`Configuration <ConfigureChapter>` chapter of this manual.
 The following Storage Resource definitions must be defined: